appveyor/website/src/docs/server/maintenance.md

 To restore AppVeyor Server just re-install AppVeyor from scratch and then overwrite "data" and "settings" directories from backup.

+## Migrating database engine

+By default, AppVeyor Server stores data in SQLite database.
+Though SQLite database is going to be OK for the most installations there might be a point when your database outgrows SQLite and you need to migrate to a full-featured database engine such as SQL Server or PostgreSQL.

+AppVeyor Server installation includes database migration tool which can be found at:

+* Windows: `C:\Program Files\AppVeyor\Server\appveyor-db-migrator.exe`
+* Linux: `/opt/appveyor/server/appveyor-db-migrator`

+AppVeyor database migrator allows moving database data from/to the following database engines:

+* SQLite
+* SQL Server
+* PostgreSQL

+AppVeyor database migrator runs with the following command:

+    appveyor-db-migrator.exe|appveyor-db-migrator --src-provider=<provider> --src-connection-string=<provider-connection-string> \
+        --dest-provider=<provider> --dest-connection-string=<provider-connection-string>

+where `<provider>` must be one of the following: `SQLite`, `SqlServer` or `PostgreSQL`.

+Depending on database provider connection string must have the following format:

+* SQLite: `Data source=<path-to-file.db>`
+* SQL Server: `Server=<ip-or-host>;Database=<database>;User ID=<user>;Password=<password>`
+* PostgreSQL: `Host=<host-or-ip>;Port=5432;Database=<database>;Username=<user>;Password=<password>`

+Destination database must be pre-created and clean before running the migrator.

+For PostgreSQL database `citext` extension must be installed manually with the following command:

+    CREATE EXTENSION IF NOT EXISTS citext;

 ## Troubleshooting

 ### Windows